barryceelen/wp-turbolinks/README.md

 # WordPress Turlobinks

 Using [Turbolinks](https://github.com/rails/turbolinks) can make following links in your WordPress site 🚀 faster.
+This plugin:

 - Enqueues Turbolinks
 - Adds the `Turbolinks-Location` header.

-I consider this plugin a "note to self" and it is _not_ intended (any more) to be a plugin to make Turbolinks work on your site automatically.
+I consider this plugin a "note to self" and it is _not_ intended to automatically make Turbolinks work on your site.